Tsai, I-Chun蔡宜君

 Highlights

-• The effect of aerosols on summer and winter Asian monsoons were investigated by improving and conducting earth system model simulations.
-Anthropogenic aerosols were shown to (i) weaken East Asia’s summer monsoon due mainly to the southward shift of the 200 hPa East Asia Jet and the decrease in 850 hPa winds; (ii) weaken and strengthen the intensity of the Aleutian Low and the Siberian High, respectively, resulting in a weakened East Asia Winter Monsoon (EAWM) in the lower atmosphere over the extratropical areas.
-The tropical rain belt shifts southward for the southern area, representing the Hadley circulation change, and the precipitation is decreased in southern Asia.
+Lee et al. (2020) have successfully employed a homemade aerosol parameterization scheme within the Taiwan Earth System Model (TaiESM) to bolster Taiwan’s climate modeling capabilities.
+After thorough verification with reanalysis data and observations, TaiESM has proven its ability to accurately simulate large-scale circulations and precipitation, earning its place in the sixth phase of the Coupled Model Intercomparison Project due to its robust representation of climatological states and near-surface aerosol concentrations.
+In Tsai et al. (2024b), The effect of aerosols on winter Asian monsoons were investigated by improving and conducting TaiESM simulations.
+Anthropogenic aerosols were shown to weaken and strengthen the intensity of the Aleutian Low and the Siberian High, respectively, resulting in a weakened East Asia winter monsoon in the lower atmosphere over the extratropical areas.
+The tropical rain belt shifts southward for the southern area, representing the local Hadley circulation change, and the precipitation is decreased in southern Asia.

 • Ph.D.